Bhoomigupta603/WatermarkText_Binarization_project/README.md

 from PIL import Image
 import os

-# Path to the folder containing the images
+#Path to the folder containing the images
 predict_folder = "/content/drive/MyDrive/YOLOv8s/runs/detect/predict"

-# Path to the folder where you want to save the results
+#Path to the folder where you want to save the result
 output_folder = "/content/drive/MyDrive/Background_removal"

-# Ensure the output folder exists
+#Ensure the output folder exists
 os.makedirs(output_folder, exist_ok=True)

-# Iterate through each file in the predict folder
+#Iterate through each file in the predict folder
 for filename in os.listdir(predict_folder):
     if filename.endswith(".jpg") or filename.endswith(".png"):
         # Load the image